Do Payday Loans Show on Your Credit Report? What You Need To Know

 If a payday loan goes to collections, it’s highly likely to appear on your credit report and harm your credit score, as most debt collectors report to the big credit bureaus.

-New collection accounts can cause credit scores to drop by 50 points or more, depending on someone’s current credit standing.
+New collection accounts can cause your credit scores to drop by 50 points or more, depending on your current credit standing.
 They can take up to seven years to fully “age” off of your credit report, though their effects lessen over time.
 Plus, newer credit scoring models, like FICO 10 or VantageScore 4.0, ignore paid collection accounts entirely.

 Can Payday Loans Lead to Bank Account Closures or Overdrafts?